exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/05_Launching Dev Env Docker Containers/01_Launching on Windows/index.md

 We're exposing container's port `80` on host port `8080`.

 Note, that `-v C:/docker_vol/gql_app:/myapp` contains a path on the left (host) side - this indicates sharing of a specific folder vs. a Docker volume as we did for the `mongo` container.
 Alternatively, a Docker volume can be created ahead of time, linked to the folder we need to share.
+On Windows, the container may lose visibility of the shared drive's content on OS reboots (and, there is no reliable way to prevent Windows from self-rebooting, other than switching to Linux), even as Docker restarts the container per `--restart unless-stopped`.
+If this happens, a second explicit `docker restart node-dev` should fix the problem.

 `tail -f /dev/null` is a dummy daemon command that puts the container into an infinite waiting loop.
 Run `docker stats` command to see the resource utilization by the containers. `node-dev` takes up a tiny memory slice and zero CPU when running in this "dummy" daemon mode.
 Notice, that by the `LIMIT` of memory may be lower than the total available RAM capacity of your box.
 Infamously, Docker on Windows sets up defaults that may be insufficient for your Docker-based Devstack (if you have lots of containers running), so you should keep that in mind and check whether the limit can be increased (out of scope of this course).